 MCTs have been found to act as a natural antiviral and antibiotic in many cases.
 In newborn children, for example, MCTs derived from mother’s milk have antimicrobial effects in the gut tract and prevent pathogen transmission.
 This helps the child develop a functional immune system that is not vulnerable to pathogens and autoimmunity.

 MCTs have also been shown to reduce the growth of certain species of Malassezia (an infectious fungus widespread in hospitals) and internal fungi that grow in the digestive tract.
-Harmful bacteria such as streptococcus, staphylococcus, and other bacteria that are known to cause viruses can be killed by MCTs as well.
+Some harmful bacteria (such as streptococcus, staphylococcus) and viruses can be killed by MCTs as well.

 5. MCTs as Medicine: The Potential to Save Lives